hunterkepley/pi-hole-setup-guide/README.md

 #### Set up blacklist

-2. Run through the install script, making choices of your desires

-#### Set up blacklist

 ##### The script is optional, you can add links to files on the web that contain lists on the UI, and run `sudo pihole -g` to populate the DB.
 This script makes sure the address is reachable by your router, before it adds, to not populate with useless addresses (duplicates, out-of-your-country, already blocked by your ISP, etc)

 1. Grab this script to populate your blacklist from a list of hosts: `wget https://gist.githubusercontent.com/hunterkepley/c0c54308b3d111d4ca3528a2b612e244/raw/64b85a60d9c0ee85dfcfd798431ab506cc76c704/sh`